- Why do you do all this?

 Regardless of how it may appear, I actually do have a life.
 A very busy life at the moment.
 The other things that fill my days are:

 - I have a wonderful son, Evan.
-Currently in the 11th grade, he is a terrific student.
+Currently a student at the University of Washington.

-- We have three Boston Terriers that think the universe revolves around them.
+- We have two Boston Terriers that think the universe revolves around them.

 - I try to keep the house in some semblance of order and cleanliness, although I'm really starting to question what the term "clean" really means.